qvang/odin-recipes/README.md

 # odin-recipes

-First website in Odin curriculum to make website consisting of different recipes.
+First website in Odin curriculum to make website consisting of three different recipes.
+Content has been filled out and CSS is being worked on.

+Status: Ongoing